JacklinWey/A03/README.md

 # A03
 GIT Walkthrough
-1. Make an account on GitHub and download GIT Bash
+1. Make an account on GitHub
-2.
+2. Make a repository by going into 'Repository' tab and clicking the green button that says 'New'
+3. Insert changes by adding files and 'committing' changes by pressing the green botton at the end of the page.
+4. You can sync between your computer files on remote files by 'pushing and pulling' on Git.

 Branch - A branch is a version of your repository, or an independent line of development.